Preschool For All: Provider Frequently Asked Questions

 PFA works to meet the needs of home-based preschool providers who often look like the children and families they serve and speak the same languages.
 All providers are expected to create environments of safety and trust where children and families feel like they belong.
 Preschool for All will provide regular training and coaching for all PFA providers and teachers on racial equity and implicit bias.

-PFA works with culturally specific agencies such as Family Connector Organizations, who connect with families and guide them through the application process.
+PFA works with culturally specific Family Connector Organizations, who connect with families and guide them through the application process.

 Preschool for All also bans the suspension and expulsion of preschool children.
 Black and Brown boys and girls are more likely to be expelled from early childhood programs then their white peers.
 PFA will offer social-emotional supports to providers and families in PFA settings.